jaiarobotics/jaiabot/src/doc/markdown/environment_setup.md

 # Environment Setup

+Note: The Jaiabot environment works __exclusively with Ubuntu 20.04__

 ## Clone JaiaBot Repo On Local Machine

-This needs to be done in your home directory.
+This needs to be done in __your home directory__.
 For example if your user name is janesmith, the jaiabot repo should be cloned in your home folder located at "/home/janesmith".

 ```
 # cd /home/janesmith